-During the three and six months ended January 31, 2008, increases in software subscription revenues, software license revenues and maintenance revenues accounted for approximately 86% and 83%, of the \$1.7 million and \$2.6 million increases in revenues, respectively.
+During the three and nine months ended April 30, 2008, increases in software subscription revenues, software license revenues and maintenance revenues accounted for approximately 88% and 87%, of the \$1.7 million and \$4.3 million increases in revenues, respectively.
 In October 2007, the Company acquired the iEmployee workforce management software.
-The workforce management software, as well as the Company's Meeting Room Manager ("MRM") On Demand software, are delivered to customers under the "SaaS" model, which is software as a service on a subscription basis.
+The workforce management software, as well as the Company's MRM On Demand software, are delivered to customers under the "SaaS" model, which is software as a service on a subscription basis.
 The SaaS model allows customers to use Forgent's software without installing or maintaining it on their own servers.
-The acquisition of iEmployee and the continued growth of MRM On Demand led to a \$1.2 million and \$1.5 million increase in service revenues for the three and six months ended January 31, 2008, respectively.
+The acquisition of iEmployee and the continued growth of MRM On Demand led to a \$1.2 million and \$2.8 million increase in service revenues for the three and nine months ended April 30, 2008, respectively.
+During the third fiscal quarter, Forgent started bundling some of its more popular products to match its customers' buying patterns and simplify its product line.

-Software license revenues increased by \$0.1 million and \$0.4 million, for the three and six months ended January 31, 2008, respectively.
-During the fourth fiscal quarter of 2007, Forgent released MRM 7.5.1 and 7.5.2, which provide additional enhancements to the MRM Outlook Scheduling interface and MRM Active Directory synchronization in order to support larger enterprise customers with thousands of Microsoft Outlook[©] users and multiple Active Directory domains.
-These enhanced features continue to attract enterprise companies and Forgent continues to generate increased sales to this market segment, which is driving sales with higher average sales prices during the three and six months ended January 31, 2008, as compared to the three and six months ended January 31, 2007.
-Additionally, Forgent increased its sales force during fiscal 2008.
-These factors have generated the increases in software license revenues.
-The increased sales in software license, as well as the continued pursuit of maintenance renewals, led to additional sales of maintenance and support contracts, which increased maintenance revenues by \$0.1 million and \$0.2 million for the three and six months ended January 31, 2008, respectively.
+Software license revenues increased by \$0.2 million and \$0.6 million, for the three and nine months ended April 30, 2008, respectively.
+In addition to the enhancements to the MRM Outlook® Scheduling interface and MRM Active Directory released during the fourth fiscal quarter of 2007, Forgent further enhanced the MRM Outlook® Scheduling functionality by introducing new flexible and customizable fields during the third fiscal quarter of 2008.
+These enhanced features continue to attract enterprise companies and Forgent continues to generate increased sales to this market segment, which is driving sales with higher average sales prices during the three and nine months ended April 30, 2008, as compared to the three and nine months ended April 30, 2007.
+Additionally, in January 2008, Forgent released MRM 7.6, which included a new import capability with the SunGard Higher Education Banner®, a collegiate course scheduling solution widely used by higher education institutions which is one of Forgent's more significant vertical markets.
+These product enhancements and Forgent's expanded sales and marketing workforce have generated the increases in software license revenues during fiscal 2008.
+The increased sales in software license, as well as the continued pursuit of maintenance renewals, led to additional sales of maintenance and support contracts, which increased maintenance revenues by \$0.1 million and \$0.4 million for the three and nine months ended April 30, 2008, respectively.

-Forgent's software and services continue to appeal to domestic and international companies in the education, governmental, healthcare and legal segments.
+During fiscal 2008, the Company has generated more sales from Fortune 500 companies than during fiscal 2007.
+As a result, Forgent generated approximately 35% and 35% of the Company's revenues from the education, governmental, healthcare and legal sectors during the three and nine months ended April 30, 2008, respectively, as compared to 61% and 55% during the three and nine months ended April 30, 2007, respectively.
 Forgent will continue to target small and medium businesses and divisions of enterprises and utilize marketing programs in certain vertical markets as appropriate.
-As the Company continues to fully integrate the iEmployee operations, develop its sales force to increase sales performance, and release new software updates and enhancements, management believes its revenues will continue to increase.
+As the Company finalizes the integration of the iEmployee operations, continues the development of its sales force to increase sales performance, and releases new software updates and enhancements, management believes its revenues will increase.